 East Asian medicine has woven its way through all my iterations; injured dancer, bruised stuntwoman, stressed-out advertising director, and overstretched yoga instructor.
 Acupuncture was an essential part of my healing process–I knew I would study it one day.

-There are two comprehensive acupuncture schools in Manhattan and I tried them both.
-Tri State College of Acupuncture taught me how to needle, how to approach a patient and treat them with compassion and sensitivity.
-Pacific College of Acupuncture and Oriental Medicine is where I learned East Asian medicine from the bottom up.
-It is from the latter that I earned my title as an MS, L.Ac, and obtained my license as a medical professional.
+I began my studies at Tri State College of Acupuncture and after two years of intense study I decided to delve more deeply into Chinese herbal medicine and transferred to Pacific College of Acupuncture and Oriental Medicine.
+The latter is where I learned East Asian medicine from the bottom up, and it is from PCOM that I earned my title as an MSTOM, L.Ac, and obtained my license as a medical professional.

 I am forever grateful to the many professors and mentors that taught me how to do this thing we call healing.
 It is wild and incredible, heart warming and tear-jerking.
 It is complex and it is nothing–all at once.